Emma12Komlenok/rsschool-cv/cv.md

 * Able to lead or to work as part of a team.
 * Welcomes new challenges, especially if they involve implementing and developing schemes.
 * Analytical, innovative, self-motivating, confident.
+## Education
+* 2002-2013 Gymnasium 139, Minsk
+* 2013-2016 Belorussian State University (Institute of journalism: faculty of international journalism)
+* 2017-2020 Minsk State Linguistic University (Faculty of intercultural communication)

+_I am responsible as the head editor for a student’s newspaper “Alma Mater”.
+Volunteer of the 2nd European Games_